 The Paramedicine Board of Australia (the Board) is established under the Health Practitioner Regulation National Law (the National Law).
 The Board’s role is to regulate paramedics in Australia under the National Registration and Accreditation Scheme (the National Scheme).

-Members of the inaugural Board were appointed for three years by the COAG Health Council on 19 October 2017 and will now work with AHPRA over the next twelve months to prepare the profession for regulation.
-This means that by late 2018:
+Members of the inaugural Board were appointed for three years by the COAG Health Council on 19 October 2017 and will now work with AHPRA to prepare the profession for regulation.
+This means that by participation day in late 2018:

 Until late 2018, the functions of the Board will include: